 Walk and Talk Therapy allows for a novel therapeutic experience.
 It combines the benefits of bilateral movement while talking through issues and “moving towards” your valued goals.
 It also affords the opportunity for mindful action.
 Some people prefer walking sessions compared to sitting and notice they feel more energized after this kind of session.
 Some people find it easier to talk while walking side by side rather than looking directly at one another in the traditional office setting.

 Our primary purpose is your psychotherapy, and I will still be your psychologist, not a trainer.
 Even though walking is exercise, and we most definitely get the benefit of this movement, it is not meant to be a strenuous workout.
 We will walk at a pace that is comfortable and allows for us to talk easily.
 It is not about the destination but the journey!
+I was interviewed by an article for Today on "How to establish a walking routine" for inspiration about walking during this time of COVID-19.

 We can decide to change our plans if too hot or cold or wet, even at the last minute.
 You always have the opportunity to come in for an office, phone or video session instead.
 We can be flexible because my office is so close to the parkway.